-where a continuous function $p:U\to \mathbb{R}$ and a piecewise continuous function $f:U \to \mathbb{R}$ such that all singular points are unknown are given.
+where $p:U\to \mathbb{R}$ is a continuous function and $f:U \to \mathbb{R}$ is a piecewise continuous function with unknown singularities.
 As usual, we say that a first order linear ODE with specular derivatives \eqref{the general 1st ODE with specular derivatives} is either \emph{homogeneous} if $f \equiv 0$ or \emph{non-homogeneous} if $f \not\equiv 0$.
-Especially, we say that \emph{solving} a first order linear ODE with specular derivatives is to obtain not only the solution $u$ but also the singular set of $f$.
+In particular, we say that \emph{solving} a first order linear ODE with specular derivatives means obtaining not only the solution $u$ but also the singular set of $f$.

-Here is the reason why we consider the piecewise continuous function not a continuous function.
-According to Theorem \ref{Thm : continuity of specular derivatives}, if $f$ is continuous on $U$, then the first order linear ODE with specular derivatives is equal with the first order linear ODE with classical derivatives.
+Here is the reason why we consider a piecewise continuous function rather than a continuous function.
+According to Theorem \ref{Thm : continuity of specular derivatives}, if $f$ is continuous on $U$, then the first order linear ODE with specular derivatives is equal to the first order linear ODE with classical derivatives.
 Indeed, we are not interested in a homogeneous first order linear ODE with specular derivatives.
-Thus, we assume that $f$ is piecewise continuous function when it comes to a first order linear ODE with specular derivatives.
+Thus, we assume that $f$ is a piecewise continuous function when dealing with a first order linear ODE with specular derivatives.
 Furthermore, in order to agree with the unknown singular set, note that singular points may directly affect the solutions.
 We explain the reason later (see Remark \ref{Rmk : the singular set and ODE}).

 Recall first how to solve the \emph{first order linear ordinary differential equation} with classical derivatives.
 Let us consider the ODE:

 where the functions $p : \mathbb{R} \to \mathbb{R}$ and $f : \mathbb{R} \to \mathbb{R}$ are given, and the function $u : \mathbb{R} \to \mathbb{R}$ is the unknown.
 The function $\mu( x )$ such that